How do you use the word insomma in Italian? What does it mean? How do you pronounce it?

 For goodness sake!
 Stop running around the room!

-Alright, that’s enough of it!
+Alright, that’s enough!

 Com’è andato il test? – Insomma.